commschamp/commsdsl/README.md

 # Overview
 This project is a member of [CommsChampion Ecosystem](https://commschamp.github.io).
-It provides a code generator that produces C++11 code of a binary communication protocol, defined using [CommsDSL](https://github.com/commschamp/CommsDSL-Specification) schema files.
+It provides several code generators that produce C++11 code of a binary communication protocol, defined using [CommsDSL](https://github.com/commschamp/CommsDSL-Specification) schema files as well as satellite codes that could be used for testing and protocol visualization.

 # What's Inside
 - **commsdsl2comms** - A code generator, that produces C++11 code for binary